-On June 18, 2020 we announced the presentation of a peer-reviewed abstract "Clinical Validation of the Implanted Pre-Vascularized Cell Pouch as a Viable, Safe Site for Diabetes Cell Therapy" at the virtual presentation of the 80th Scientific Sessions of the American Diabetes Association (ADA).
+On June 18, 2020, we announced the presentation of a peer-reviewed abstract "Clinical Validation of the Implanted Pre-Vascularized Cell Pouch as a Viable, Safe Site for Diabetes Cell Therapy" at the virtually hosted 80th Scientific Sessions of the American Diabetes Association (ADA).
 The data presented clinically demonstrate that the vascularized Cell Pouch provides a consistently safe and biologically suitable, retrievable environment for the transplantation and survival of functional islets.

-On November 18, 2020, we provided a Clinical Update on our U.S. Phase I/II Cell Pouch Trial, noting that 5 of 7 patients had been enrolled in the study defined by meeting the enrollment criteria and implanted with the Cell Pouch.
+On November 18, 2020, we provided a Clinical Update on our US Phase I/II Cell Pouch Trial, noting that 5 of 7 patients had been enrolled in the study defined by meeting the enrollment criteria and implanted with the Cell Pouch.
 Further, that these subjects were actively advancing through the transplantation phase of the study.
 We further announced that pre-screening was ongoing in order to recruit the final two patients in the study.

-On January 15, 2021, we announced that Dr. Piotr Witkowski, the principal investigator for our US Phase I/II Cell Pouch Clinical Trial presented interim data from the study at the American Society of Transplant Surgeons (ASTS) 21st Annual State of the Art Winter Symposium in a peer-reviewed abstract entitled "Islet Allotransplantation Into Pre-Vascularized Sernova Cell Pouch - Preliminary Results from The University of Chicago".
+On January 15, 2021, we announced that Dr. Piotr Witkowski presented interim data from our US Phase I/II Cell Pouch Clinical Trial study at the American Society of Transplant Surgeons (ASTS) 21st Annual State of the Art Winter Symposium in a peer-reviewed abstract entitled "Islet Allotransplantation Into Pre-Vascularized Sernova Cell Pouch - Preliminary Results from The University of Chicago".
 Dr. Witkowski reported Sernova's Cell Pouch transplanted with insulin-producing cells in patients with T1D continues to show persistent islet function and clinically meaningful improvement in measures of glucose control and highlighted the following key points (as of November 2020):